halderavik/ACBC_API/API.md

 ### Q: How do I view the collected data?
 A: Use the data analysis dashboard at `http://localhost:5001` which connects directly to the production database.

+### Q: What if I get 500 errors on tournament choice endpoints?
+A: The API now automatically handles legacy data structures.
+If you still get errors, check that screening responses have been submitted for the session.

 ---

 ## Troubleshooting